The Best Cenotes in Riviera Maya – An Essential Guide

 A snorkeling tour with a local guide is sincerely recommended.
 There is a lot of sea life to discover right there.
 To know more about it read this article.

-This was indeed a beautiful surprise.
-I was checking out the beaches, and I literally bumped into this beautiful emerald color body of water surrounded by lush mangroves.
+Casa Canote was indeed a beautiful surprise.
+I was checking out the beaches of the riviera maya, and I literally bumped into this beautiful emerald color body of water surrounded by lush mangroves.

 The cenote is also called Manatì for the presence of these funny marine mammals whom you can now rarely see as they have been unfortunately scared away by the human proximity.